 Grid Bot Management and Statistics

-- Net Profit generated by the Grid Bot deal, this includes exchange fees deductions.
+GROSS Profit generated by the Grid Bot deal, this excludes exchange fees.

 Do Grid Bots work?